 Picking the Best Wood Chisels

-Woodworking with edged tools is a real pleasure, as long as you have good tools, and a little patience to learn the process.
-Before all the modern equipment, edged tools like hand chisels were the only choice for shaping wood.
+Woodworking with edged tools like chisels or hand planes is a real pleasure, as long as you have good tools, and a little patience to learn the process.
+Before all of the modern equipment, edged tools like hand chisels were the only choice for wood carving, and shaping wood.

 A long time ago, beautiful surfaces were created with hand tools like chisels alone.
 They were flawless, and an example of real traditional craftsmanship.